CottageLabs/jisc-publications-router/docs/using_the_gem.md

 ## Gem configuration options
 `client_id` :

-* The client_id for the JISC publications router api to get list of notifications mtching matching notifications
+* The client_id for the JISC publications router API to get list of matching notifications
 * Required

 `api_key` :